lenaVisio/Trivial-spam-classifier-with-RNN/README.md

 # Trivial spam classifier

-This is a step-by-step guidance for a simple spam classifier, first, using basic RNN with LSTM layers.
-And then, comparing it with a few alternative architectures that are commonly used in text classification tasks like spam detection.
+This is a step-by-step guidance for a simple spam classifier, using basic RNN with LSTM layers.

 ## Prerequisites
 You need to ensure you have the dataset available.
 I used Google Colab, mounted the drive, and used the valid path to the dataset .csv file `dataset_path` specified in the code.